matteofumagalli1275/jankigen/README.md

 #### Limitations/Known issues
 - It is sloooow (some library i'm using don't fit this purpose, there is quite a work to do for this)
-- When run a warning about mebab.exe is shown, ignore it

 #### Requirements
 - Python 3.7+